Society of American Gastrointestinal and Endoscopic Surgeons (SAGES)

-- It is the responsibility of persons who make a presentation or speakers who lecture to make such presentations and lectures in an honest and open manner, exercising their best skill and judgment for the benefit of the participants, who, in turn, seek to improve the care given to their patients.
+- It is the responsibility of persons who serve as planners and faculty for accredited education to do so in an honest and open manner, exercising their best skill and judgment, for the benefit of the participants, who, in turn, seek to improve the care given to their patients.

-- When an unlabeled use of a commercial product, or an investigational use not yet approved for any purpose is discussed during an educational activity, SAGES requires the speaker to disclose that the product is not labeled for the use under discussion or that the product is still investigational.
+- When an unlabeled use of a commercial product, or an investigational use not yet approved by the FDA for that marketing claim, is discussed during a CME accredited educational activity SAGES requires that the faculty disclose that information.

-- Presentations must give a balanced view of therapeutic options.
-Faculty use of generic names will contribute to this impartiality.
+- Presentations in CME accredited activities must give a balanced, evidence-based view of therapeutic options.
+Use of generic names is preferred.
 If trade names are used, those of several companies should be used rather than only that of a single supporting company.

-- Faculty and speakers should not receive payments from commercial interests to participate in an accredited SAGES activity.
+- Faculty, planners, and speakers should not receive payments from ineligible companies to participate in CME accredited educational activities.